 (1) Important Information about Procedures for Opening a New Account

-.
 To help the government fight the funding of terrorism and money laundering activities, federal law requires all financial institutions to obtain, verify, and record information that identifies each person who opens an account.

 What this means for you: When you open an account, we will ask for your name, address, date of birth, and other information that will allow us to identify you.
 We may also ask to see your driver's license or other identifying documents.

-This document, along with any other documents we give you pertaining to your account(s), is a contract that establishes rules which control your account(s) with us.
+This document, along with any other documents we give you pertaining to your account(s), is a contract (also referred to as "this agreement") that establishes rules which control your account(s) with us.
 Please read this carefully and retain it for future reference.
-If you sign the signature card or open or continue to use the account, you agree to these rules.
-You will receive a separate schedule of rates, qualifying balances, and fees if they are not included in this document.
-If you have any questions, please call us.
+If you open the account (whether in-person, electronically, or by any other method permitted by us) or continue to use the account after receiving a notice of change or amendment, you agree to these rules.
+You will receive a separate schedule of rates, qualifying balances, and fees if they are not included in this agreement.
+If you have any questions, please ask us.

 This agreement is subject to applicable federal laws, the laws of the state of North Carolina and other applicable rules such as the operating letters of the Federal Reserve Banks and payment processing system rules (except to the extent that this agreement can and does vary such rules or laws).
 The body of state and federal law that governs our relationship with you, however, is too large and complex to be reproduced here.
-The purpose of this document is to:
+The purpose of this agreement is to:

-If any provision of this document is found to be unenforceable according to its terms, all remaining provisions will continue in full force and effect.
+If any provision of this agreement is found to be unenforceable according to its terms, all remaining provisions will continue in full force and effect.
 We may permit some variations from our standard agreement, but we must agree to any variation in writing either on the signature card for your account or in some other document.
-Nothing in this document is intended to vary our duty to act in good faith and with ordinary care when required by law.
+Nothing in this agreement is intended to vary our duty to act in good faith and with ordinary care when required by law.

-As used in this document the words "we," "our," and "us" mean the financial institution and the words "you" and "your" mean the account holder(s) and anyone else with the authority to deposit, withdraw, or exercise control over the funds in the account.
+As used in this agreement the words "we," "our," and "us" mean the financial institution and the words "you" and "your" mean the account holder(s) and anyone else with the authority to deposit, withdraw, or exercise control over the funds in the account.
 However, this agreement does not intend, and the terms "you" and "your" should not be interpreted, to expand an individual's responsibility for an organization's liability.
 If this account is owned by a corporation, partnership or other organization, individual liability is determined by the laws generally applicable to that type of organization.
-The headings in this document are for convenience or reference only and will not govern the interpretation of the provisions.
-Unless it would be inconsistent to do so, words and phrases used in this document should be construed so the singular includes the plural and the plural includes the singular.
+The headings in this agreement are for convenience or reference only and will not govern the interpretation of the provisions.
+Unless it would be inconsistent to do so, words and phrases used in this agreement should be construed so the singular includes the plural and the plural includes the singular.

 (3) LiabilityYou agree, for yourself (and the person or entity you represent if you sign as a representative of another) to the terms of this account and the schedule of charges.
 You authorize us to deduct these charges, without notice to you, directly from the account balance as accrued.
 You will pay any additional reasonable charges for services you request which are not covered by this agreement.

 Each of you also agrees to be jointly and severally (individually) liable for any account shortage resulting from charges or overdrafts, whether caused by you or another with access to this account.
-This liability is due immediately and we can deduct any amounts deposited into the account and apply those amounts to the shortage.
+This liability is due immediately, and we can deduct any amounts deposited into the account and apply those amounts to the shortage.
 You have no right to defer payment of this liability, and you are liable regardless of whether you signed the item or benefited from the charge or overdraft.

 You will be liable for our costs as well as for our reasonable attorneys' fees, to the extent permitted by law, whether incurred as a result of collection or in any other dispute involving your account.
 This includes, but is not limited to, disputes between you and another joint owner; you and an authorized signer or similar party; or a third party claiming an interest in your account.
 This also includes any action that you or a third party takes regarding the account that causes us, in good faith, to seek the advice of an attorney, whether or not we become involved in the dispute.
 All costs and attorneys' fees can be deducted from your account when they are incurred, without notice to you.

 We will give only provisional credit until collection is final for any items, other than cash, we accept for deposit (including items drawn "on us").
 Before settlement of any item becomes final, we act only as your agent, regardless of the form of indorsement or lack of indorsement on the item and even though we provide you provisional credit for the item.
 We may reverse any provisional credit for items that are lost, stolen, or returned.
-Unless prohibited by law, we also reserve the right to charge back to your account the amount of any item deposited to your account or cashed for you which was initially paid by the payor bank and which is later returned to us due to an allegedly forged, unauthorized or missing indorsement, claim of alteration, encoding error or other problem which in our judgment justifies reversal of credit.
+Unless prohibited by law, we also reserve the right to charge back to your account the amount of any item deposited to your account or cashed for you which was initially paid by the payor bank and which is later returned to us due to an allegedly forged, unauthorized or missing indorsement, claim of alteration, encoding error, counterfeit cashier's check or other problem which in our judgment justifies reversal of credit.
 You authorize us to attempt to collect previously returned items without giving you notice, and in attempting to collect we may permit the payor bank to hold an item beyond the midnight deadline.
 Actual credit for deposits of, or payable in, foreign currency will be at the exchange rate in effect on final collection in U.S. dollars.
 We are not responsible for transactions by mail or outside depository until we actually record them.
 We will treat and record all transactions received after our "daily cutoff time" on a business day we are open, or received on a day we are not open for business, as if initiated on the next business day that we are open.
 At our option, we may take an item for collection rather than for deposit.
-If we accept a third-party check for deposit, we may require any third-party indorsers to verify or guarantee their indorsements, or indorse in our presence.
+If we accept a third-party check or draft for deposit, we may require any third-party indorsers to verify or guarantee their indorsements, or indorse in our presence.

 Important Terms for Accounts Where More Than One Person Can Withdraw.
 Unless clearly indicated otherwise on the account records, any of you, acting alone, who signs to open the account or has authority to make withdrawals may withdraw or transfer all or any part of the account balance at any time.
 Each of you (until we receive written notice to the contrary) authorizes each other person who signs or has authority to make withdrawals to indorse any item payable to you or your order for deposit to this account or any other transaction with us.

 Postdated Checks.
 A postdated check is one which bears a date later than the date on which the check is written.
 We may properly pay and charge your account for a postdated check even though payment was made before the date of the check, unless we have received written notice of the postdating in time to have a reasonable opportunity to act.
 Because we process checks mechanically, your notice will not be effective and we will not be liable for failing to honor your notice unless it precisely identifies the number, date, amount and payee of the item.

 If we are presented with an item drawn against your account that would be a "substitute check," as defined by law, but for an error or defect in the item introduced in the substitute check creation process, you agree that we may pay such item.